 If the entire organization is copied on an email that explains how you screwed up or if a small mistake is being magnified out of proportion to hamper your reputation and relationships within the organization, that is email bullying too.
 Patronizing and condemning language and tone of the email or simply spamming someone’s inbox with more than a reasonable amount of work, or simply spamming someone in general are also some examples of email bullying.

-If an individual is intentionally targeted or left out of email conversations happening among other employees, is given wrong details about the events, isn’t included in other teamwork which everyone is a part of, chances are that he or she is being bullied.
+If an individual is intentionally targeted or left out of email conversations happening among other employees, is given wrong details about the events, or isn’t included in other teamwork which everyone is a part of, chances are that he or she is being bullied.

 Through Social Media: gaslighting at work happens when someone posts humiliating messages on social media platforms which hamper the reputation of the victim.
-Social media bullying might be done through snide remarks about someone, their work or the project they are associated with.
+Social media bullying might be done through snide remarks about someone, their work, or the project they are associated with.
 It could simply be an act of excluding someone from discussion with the sole purpose of humiliating them.

 Sometimes, the bully or bullies could use hashtags to embarrass someone publicly.
 For example, one of my ex-colleagues who was a top Instagram influencer figured out the best time to post on Instagram for maximum traction.
 However, the bullies got in on it and they would spam her post with lewd comments.

 At the time, it made her delete her social media profile with a long list of followers due to the fear of losing her job and reputation forever.
-Companies can figure out the best times to post on Instagram to educate people about cyberbullying and its consequences to make people realize the mistakes they might be made knowingly or unknowingly.
+Companies can figure out the best times to post on Instagram to educate people about cyberbullying and its consequences to make people realize the mistakes they might have made knowingly or unknowingly.

-Facebook has various group features which you can set while creating a group by initially laying down some ground rules as an important part of moderation.
+Facebook has various group features that you can set while creating a group by initially laying down some ground rules as an important part of moderation.
 You can select the feature “No Hate Speech or Bullying” to make sure everyone feels safe.

 Through Text Messages: Bullies often use cell phone numbers to harass or bully employees.
 It is common for people to share their personal numbers with people at work and that makes cyberbullying even simpler.